 The Impact of Globalization and Education on Language Use

 Globalization and education are reshaping how people communicate in this diverse region.
 As the world becomes more connected, traditional dialects face new challenges.
-Urban environments, in particular, see a shift toward global tongues like English, while indigenous languages struggle to maintain their presence13.
+Urban environments, in particular, see a shift toward global tongues like English, while indigenous languages struggle to maintain their presence.

 Government Policies and Language Standardization

 The government has introduced policies to promote national unity through language standardization.
-For example, the National Policy on Education mandates that primary students study two languages: their mother tongue and a major regional dialect13.
+For example, the National Policy on Education mandates that primary students study two languages: their mother tongue and a major regional dialect.
 This approach aims to preserve cultural identity while fostering communication across different groups.

 Media, Education, and Cultural Shifts

 Modern education and mass media play a significant role in shaping language use.
 English dominates classrooms, media, and workplaces, often overshadowing native dialects.
-This trend raises concerns about the future of indigenous tongues, with some at risk of extinction13.
+This trend raises concerns about the future of indigenous tongues, with some at risk of extinction.

 Cultural shifts are also evident in the arts.
 Traditional music and storytelling now blend with global influences, creating hybrid forms of expression.
-This evolution reflects the dynamic nature of communication in a globalized world14.
+This evolution reflects the dynamic nature of communication in a globalized world.

 Language | Role | Impact |